hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 -------------------------
 Go through the rest of the **main.tf** file and uncomment all of the terraform resources.

-Alternatively, you can copy all of the contents of the **main.tf.codeonly** file into your **main.tf** file.
+Alternatively, you can copy all of the contents of the **main.tf.completed** file into your **main.tf** file.
 Just make sure you overwrite the entire file and save it.

 Run `terraform apply` again to build out the rest of your lab environment.